-The humanitarian situation remains extremely grave.
-Nearly half the population is food insecure and has no access to clean water and other basic services.
-A quarter of a million children are severely malnourished and at risk of dying.
-Thousands of youth suffer unemployment and investors face high risk economic opportunities.
-But Yemen’s political transition is one of a kind in the Middle East.
-It is the only negotiated and most inclusive transition, with a clear roadmap for peaceful change.
+As the conflict continued nearly half the population remained food insecure and without access to clean water and other basic services.
+A quarter of a million children were severely malnourished and at risk of dying.
+Thousands of youth suffered unemployment and investors face high risk economic opportunities.